patternmatch/oauth2-blog/README.md

 The following describes the tags corresponding to the each step of development.

 1. **empty-with-dependencies**
   * no authentication
   * all the project dependencies added
   * test endpoint exposed

+2. **in-memory-with-user-details-service**
+  * OAuth2 authentication configured
+  * using in-memory store for clients and tokens
+  * using _DelegatingPasswordEncoder_
+  * added three different ways of testing the app with spring tools